victorteje/Pokedex-Vue/README.md

 ## Project description

-We've developed one of the most popular online projects about API's use: a Pokemon Pokedex.
+We've developed one of the most popular online projects about API use: a Pokedex.

 ### Minimum requirements